Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: A Discrete Gradient-Descent Algorithm

-By Lemma~\ref{lemma: bike_opt}, to prove optimality of the algorithm, it suffices to prove that bike-optimal solutions that are locally optimal w.r.t.\ our neighborhood structure are also globally optimal.
-This is formalized in Lemma~\ref{lemma: neighborhoods}, the proof of which we defer to Appendix \ref{sec:appendix_lemma_3}.
-That appendix also contains the proof of Lemma \ref{lemma: exchange}, which is a corollary of Lemma~\ref{lemma: neighborhoods}.
+We formalize the last of these in Lemma~\ref{lemma: neighborhoods}, the proof of which we defer to Appendix \ref{sec:appendix_lemma_3}.
+That appendix also contains the proof of Lemma \ref{lemma: exchange}, of which Lemma~\ref{lemma: neighborhoods} is a corollary.